syphon-lang/syphon/docs/data-types.md

 ## Function

-A callable value that is called by the virtual machine and must be defined the user
+A callable value that is called by the virtual machine and must be defined by the user

 ```
 fn () {